Skip to main content

 Ransomware protection scans your backup files to look for evidence of a ransomware attack.
 The detection of ransomware attacks is performed using a checksum comparison.
 If potential ransomware is identified in a new backup file versus the previous backup file, that newer backup file is replaced by the most recent backup file that does not show any signs of a ransomware attack.
 (The file that was identified as having a ransomware attack is deleted 1 day after it has been replaced.)

-Ransomware scans happen at 3 points in the backup and restore process:
+Ransomware scans happen at the following points in the backup and restore process:

 • When a backup file is created.